Alert Strategies¶

 Notification Configuration Based on Members¶

-Configure notification rules based on members to achieve precise point-to-point alert notifications.
-At the same time, in one alert rule, you can configure different notification scopes, levels, and methods for multiple groups of members, and customize notification time ranges for multiple groups of members.
+Notification rules configured based on members can achieve precise point-to-point alert notifications.
+At the same time, within one alert rule, you can configure different notification scopes, levels, and methods for multiple groups of members, and customize notification time ranges for multiple groups of members.

 - Define the name of the notification rule;